keboola/connection-docs/manipulation/applications/index.md

 - vary in terms and conditions
 - be billed extra; some are for free
 - send your data to 3rd party services outside of KBC
+- extract data from outside sources
-- be created by you, Keboola or third parties; see a screenshot of some KBC applications below
+- be created by you, Keboola, or third parties
+- have support provided by their author

+The following screenshot shows some of many KBC applications (created by both, Keboola and 3rd parties):

 {: .image-popup}
 ![Keboola and 3rd parties Applications in KBC](/manipulation/applications/applications.png)